LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

   | 7 | 7 | 8 | 9 | 9 |
   +---+---+---+---+---+

+Although the example code does not use MPI and multiple domains (one per MPI rank, for example), as would be the case in a real distributed memory parallel application, the data copy operations represent the spirit of how data communication would be done.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Packing and Unpacking (Basic Loop Execution)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A sequential non-RAJA example of packing:
+A sequential non-RAJA example of data packing and unpacking would look like:

 .. literalinclude:: ../../../../examples/tut_halo-exchange.cpp
    :start-after: _halo_exchange_sequential_cstyle_packing_start
    :end-before: _halo_exchange_sequential_cstyle_packing_end
    :language: C++

-and unpacking:
+and:

 .. literalinclude:: ../../../../examples/tut_halo-exchange.cpp
    :start-after: _halo_exchange_sequential_cstyle_unpacking_start